Vorzious/VSCorzious-VSC-Theme/theme-vscorzious-0.0.2/README.md

 # VSCorzious
-### **About v0.0.1**
+### **About v0.0.2**
-VSCorzious v0.0.1 is a dark GUI and Editor colour theme for Visual Studio Code that mainly focuses on fast and easy recognition while still being easy on the eyes.
+VSCorzious v0.0.2 has made changes to CSS styling to feel better on the eyes and uses a lot less strong and total green colours.

 ### **Images**
 #### Preview HTML (EEX)